davedittrich/python_secrets/README.rst

     Commands:
       complete       print bash completion command (cliff)
-      groups list    Show a list of secrets groups. help           print detailed help for another command (cliff) secrets show   List the contents of the secrets file secrets generate  Generate values for secrets
+      groups list    Show a list of secrets groups. groups show    Show a list of secrets in a group. help           print detailed help for another command (cliff) secrets generate  Generate values for secrets
-      secrets set    Set values manually for secrets
+      secrets set    Set values manually for secrets secrets show   List the contents of the secrets file

 ..